JG-Jayaganesh/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image11]
 ![alt text][image12]
 ![alt text][image13]

+It predicted 5 of the 5 traffic signs.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)